Call 1800 111 483 to book an appointment with Dr Chapman

 SERVICES

-At your first appointment with one of our fertility specialists, your doctor will review your medical history, assess your general health, and arrange initial tests and investigations for you and your partner.
+At your first appointment Professor Chapman will review your medical history, assess your general health, and arrange initial tests and investigations for you and your partner.

-Please bring a doctor’s referral from a GP (valid for 12 months) or specialist gynecologist or obstetrician (valid for three months).
-Ensure the referral includes both partners' names.
-This will also ensure you are eligible for Medicare rebates.
+Please bring a doctor’s referral from a GP (valid for 12 months) Ensure the referral includes both partners’ names.

 Pre-pregnancy screening for some genetic conditions such as cystic fibrosis is available and can be discussed with your specialist.